HopkinsIDD/haiti_ocv_JHUmodel/README.md

 This repository presents the code and data to reproduce the results for the model from the Johns Hopkins Bloomberg School of Public Health (Model-1).
 Please read the following descriptions about the contents of each folder.

-### Supplement_Text

-This folder contains documents describing the methods and results for Model-1.

 ### Source

 This folder contains all of the R codes to fit the model, run diagnostics, and project the impact of mass OCV campaigns in Haiti.
 Model fits and projections were made using the R POMP package ($<$version 2).